BookOps-CAT/bookops-worldcat/docs/index.md

 session.headers.update({"user-agent": "my-app/version 1.0"})
 ```

-The `user-agent` header can be set for a access token request as well.
+The `user-agent` header can be set for an access token request as well.
 To do that simply pass it as the `agent` parameter when initiating `WorldcatAccessToken` object:
 ```python
 token = WorldcatAccessToken(
     key="my_WSKey",